-When we talk about the optimal back volume, we can identify two different ways how to train the back muscles: vertical & horizontal pulling.
+When we talk about the optimal back volume, we can identify two different approaches to train the back muscles.

 A lot of people fail to use a proper range of motion as well as neglecting full stretch.
-With that, they waste a lot of potentials to increase their back growth.
+With that, they waste a lot of potential for muscle growth.

-It is really important to stretch and contract your back properly because it is shown that full contraction and stretch activates more muscles and eventually maximizes your muscle growth.
+It is really important to stretch and contract your back properly.
+Studies have shown that full contraction and stretch activates more muscles and eventually maximizes muscle growth.

-What’s the point in using heavy weights that you can’t control and only using a restricted range of motion?
-Eventually, you restrict your own muscle growth…
+What’s the point in using heavy weights that you can’t control and using merely a restricted range of motion?

-This is because our back is composed of a lot of different muscle fibres.
+This is because our back is composed of a lot of different muscle fibers.
 Means, you cannot just do pull-ups every workout and expect a fully developed back.

-You don’t have to include vertical and horizontal exercises in every workout, but over your weekly/monthly cycles, you should definitely keep an eye on that to find a good balance!
+However, you don’t necessarily have to include vertical and horizontal exercises in every workout, but over your weekly/monthly cycles, you should definitely keep an eye on that to find a good balance!

-For example, you could one day prioritize horizontal pulling exercises and your second workout focusses on vertical pulling exercises.
+For example, you could one day prioritize horizontal pulling exercises and focus your second workout on vertical pulling exercises.

-A balanced 50/50 split with both vertical and horizontal pulling exercises will bring great results for a fully developed back.
+A balanced 50/50 split with both vertical and horizontal pulling exercises is most likely to result in great progress for a fully developed back.

-Personally, I would prefer the split during workouts of the week but that’s only my opinion, just give it a shot and see what works best for you guys.
+Personally, I would prefer the split during the workouts of the week but that’s only my personal preference.

 What is important to keep in mind regarding the optimal back volume?

-Exercises: vertical/horizontal pulling movements.
-We recommend combining both exercises in a balanced 50/50 split.
+We recommend combining both angles in a balanced 50/50 split.